darkorsa/cordo/README.md

 To better understand how to deal with events check Users module how welcome message is being sent for newly created users.

+### ACL

+For the purpose of Authorization [Zend ACL](https://docs.zendframework.com/zend-permissions-acl/usage/) has been used.
+ACL roles, resources, permissions cen be defined seperately in each package in `app/[PackageName]/Application/acl.php`.

+In `Auth` package that is shipped with this framework there are CRUD actions prepared for users ACL rules.

+There is also a `Middeware` for authorizing access to API endpoints in `app/Auth/UI/Http/Middleware/AclMiddleware.php`.
+You can pass privilage name in constructor or leave empty then it will simply map http request method (GET, POST, PUT, DELETE) as acl privilage.

 ### Errors

-By default all the errors are logged to the *storage/logs/error.log* file.
+By default all the errors are logged to the `storage/logs/error.log` file.

-Additionally in **dev** environment errors will be prompth to the screen in pretty format using [Whoops](https://github.com/filp/whoops).
+Additionally in `dev` environment errors will be prompth to the screen in pretty format using [Whoops](https://github.com/filp/whoops).
 Errors in console are also pretty formated.
-In **production** environment errors stack traces will be emailed to the addresses defined in *config/error.php*.
+In `production` environment errors stack traces will be emailed to the addresses defined in `config/error.php`.

-If you'd like to change any of that bevavior you can to it in: *bootstrap/error.php* file.
+If you'd like to change any of that bevavior you can to it in: `bootstrap/error.php` file.

 ## Security